alina-e-popa/alina-e-popa/README.md

 - 💞️ I’m looking to collaborate on increasing your ROI
 - 📫 How to reach me: contact@alinapopa.ro
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I can spend hours detailing a car, and I find it incredibly satisfying
+- 🍄 Fun fact: I'm passionate about mushrooms and find studying them incredibly satisfying.